netsurf-browser/netsurf/atari/doc/readme.txt

   and I know that it can cause BUGS.
 - Have a look at the memory usage...
-- Copy & Paste ( please don't report unsupported characters, I know it's not perfect) Doing selections with the mouse (Press mouse key and wait until statusbar says "selecting") is not working so well...
-  But you can use CTRL+A to select everything.
+- Copy & Paste ( please don't report unsupported characters, I know it's not perfect) But you can use CTRL+A to select everything.
 Try it.